armada-ths/old.armada.nu/content/registration.md

 <!-- The registration is open!
 If you and your company want to be a part of Armada Virtual Fair 2021 you can now register at \\\[register.armada.nu](https://register.armada.nu).

 <a class="anchor" id="armada2021"></a> -->

-The fair 2022 is still open.
-Please contact the Project Manager at <a mailto="a@armada.nu">a@armada.nu</a> if you have further questions.
+The registration for the 2022 fair is now closed.
+If you want to participate, contact <a mailto="sales@armada.nu">sales@armada.nu</a> and check if there is still availability.

 <br />